thisIsRasel/spacex-launch-viewer-server/README.md

 dotnet run --project src\SpaceXLaunchViewer.WebApi\SpaceXLaunchViewer.WebApi.csproj
 ```

-Open your web browser and navigate to http://localhost:44320/swagger/index.html or https://localhost:44321/swagger/index.html to ensure the API is running properly.
+Open your web browser and navigate to http://localhost:44320/swagger/index.html to ensure the API is running properly.

 ## Installation in Docker
 To run the API locally using Docker, follow these steps: